bitprj/devrel/IMC_WhyReact/blog.md

 </div>

 This is extremely useful for building web apps that need to change and re-render often.
 React allows us to simply tell it what we want to render and what changes to make, while it handles all the “how” grunt work under the hood.
-Without React, we’d have to do all of this heavy-loading ourselves.
+Without React, we’d have to do all of this heavy-lifting ourselves.
 With React, we can focus on what we as developers care about most: the UI and logic.

 Before the days of React, websites were mostly static and pretty boring.
 They mainly just displayed information and offered very little user interactivity, if any (think back to the early 2000s).
 Fast-forward to the early 2010s when social media apps began rapidly rising in popularity, and with that, a new way of building web apps was developed—Facebook created the React library.